TimeTravelingFinger/github-slideshow/_posts/0000-01-02-TimeTravelingFinger.md

 layout: slide
 title: "Welcome to the TimeTravelingFinger Show!"
 ---
-As the Mask would say "Somebody Stop me!"
+As the Mask would say "Somebody Stop me!" :tada:
 Use the left arrow to go back!